mgsisk/remark-lint-config/CODE_OF_CONDUCT.md

 ## Reporting

-Report violations of this code of conduct to the community leaders responsible for addressing such violations at [coc@mgsisk.com][].
+Report violations of this code of conduct to the community leaders responsible for addressing such violations at [conduct@mgsisk.com][].
 Community leaders will make every effort to acknowledge, review, and address violations as soon as possible.
-Reports will remain confidential, and any public statements resulting from a report will keep the identities of victims and reporters confidential those individuals instruct community leaders otherwise.
+Reports will remain confidential, and any public statements resulting from a report will keep the identities of victims and reporters confidential unless those individuals instruct community leaders otherwise.

 ## Appealing

-Individual(s) that believe they have been falsely or unfairly accused of violating this code of conduct should notify [coc@mgsisk.com][] with a concise description of their grievance.
-Community leaders will make every effort to acknowledge, review, and address grievances as soon as possible.
+Individual(s) that believe they have been falsely or unfairly accused of violating this code of conduct should notify [conduct@mgsisk.com][] with a concise description of their grievance.
+Community leaders will make every effort to acknowledge, review, and address grievances.

 ## Scope